 If you’re headed somewhere tropical, mosquitoes might be an issue.
 Insect repellents are suitable from different ages so always make sure you check the one you are buying is suitable for your child's age.
 For example, insect repellents containing DEET aren’t suitable for children under 2 months.

 Prevention is better than cure, so if you’re in a country where you can’t drink the tap water, try to eat only cooked, hot foods and avoid uncooked fruit, vegetables and salad unless they have been washed in safe water or can be peeled.
-Drink only bottled water, and remember: washing your hands is the single most important thing you can do to prevent infections.
+Drink only bottled water and remember that washing your hands is the single most important thing you can do to prevent infections.